 For growing SMBs, Nextiva is probably the closest direct replacement for OpenPhone in terms of capabilities and scale.
 Let’s look at some of the key advantages of choosing Nextiva as your business phone system:

-- Reliable uptime: Nextiva has 99.999% uptime and redundant call routing, so you can expect crystal clear call quality without dropped calls.
+- Reliable uptime: Nextiva offers 99.999% uptime and redundant call routing, ensuring crystal-clear call quality with minimal dropped calls.
+Numerous data centers across North America have proven performance.

 - Future-proof scalability: It scales easily, whether your company has five employees or more than 5,000.
 There’s no need to replace it as your business grows.